CSHVienna/NetworkInequalities/README.md

-# ScaleFreeNetworks
+# Network Inequalities
-Random scale-free graph generators proposed by members of the CSH
+We propose random scale-free graph generators to study network inequalities both in data and in algorithms

 1. **PAH**: Undirected Network with **P**referential **A**ttachment and **H**omophily
 1. **PATCH**: Undirected Network with **P**referential **A**ttachment, **T**riadic **C**losure, and **H**omophily